thdwyer/ioztst/README.md

 # ioztst
-Use the [Code] button above to get the formatting back.
+Select the README.md and use the [Code] button above to get the formatting back.
 Sorry I know virtually nothing about git as you'll understand when you download and have to jump through hoops to extract the files in their correct directories.
+To download the actual package, hit the top left <>Code button and then the bright Green Code button.
+Select the zip file option and look in your Downloads directory.

 This is a bash script to help people unfamiliar with iozone to develop useful disk/array performance data.